 Use the Zotero word processor plugins to easily cite your sources and create a bibliography while you work.

-Note: While Zotero is a free software, the Zotero cloud storage has a limit of 2 gigabyte.
-Anything more than 2 gigabyte, you would have to pay for extra cloud storage.
+Note: While Zotero is a free software, the Zotero cloud storage has a limit of 300 MB.
+Anything more than 300 MB, you would have to pay for extra cloud storage.
 However it is possible to expand your storage space for free by following the instructions here.

 Some points to consider before you start using Zotero:

 Great for importing records for non-traditional references, like wikis and websites.

 Helps to organize web screenshots and PDFs.
 You can make PDFs searchable by choosing to index them in the preferences menu.

 Easily imports records from many of the resources you already use.

 Detects proxy servers automatically, making off-campus access to library databases easierThe programme lives where you already do most of your research, in the browser.

 Synchronizes collections among multiple computers & backs up data.